Serge Klarsfeld: Activism in France

-In France in 1979 the Klarsfelds created l'Association des fils et filles des déportés juifs de France (Association of the sons and daughters of Jews deported from France) or FFDJF.
+In 1979, the Klarsfelds created the Sons and Daughters of Jewish Deportees from France (FFDJF).
 It defends the cause of the descendants of deportees, to have the events recognised and to prosecute people responsible.
 In 1981, the association commissioned a memorial in Israel to the deported French Jews; it bears the name, date and place of birth of 80,000 French victims of the Nazi extermination.
 About 80,000 trees were planted to shape a forest of remembrance.
-Serge Klarsfeld is also vice-president of the Fondation pour la Mémoire de la Shoah.

-In 1989 FFDJF was one of the groups to file a case against René Bousquet, head of the French Police in the Vichy government, for crimes against humanity.
-He was indicted by the French government in 1991, but killed in 1993 shortly before his trial was to begin.

-The Klarsfelds' work on behalf of the descendants of Jewish deportees was formally recognised by President Jacques Chirac in a 1995 speech.
-He acknowledged the nation's responsibility for the fate of Jews in its territory during the Second World War.
-The government passed a law on 13 July 2000 to establish compensation for orphans whose parents were victims of anti-Semitic persecution.
+Klarsfeld is also vice-president of the Fondation pour la Mémoire de la Shoah.
+In 1989, FFDJF was one of the groups to file a case against René Bousquet, head of the French Police in the Vichy government, for crimes against humanity.
+He was indicted by the French government in 1991 but was killed in 1993 shortly before his trial was to begin.
+Former French president Jacques Chirac acknowledged the nation's responsibility for the fate of Jews in its territory during the Second World War, and the government passed a law on 13 July 2000 to establish compensation for orphans whose parents were victims of antisemitic persecution.
+The Klarsfelds' work on behalf of the descendants of Jewish deportees had been formally recognised by Chirac in a 1995 speech when he was president.

-On 7 July 2010, Serge Klarsfeld was awarded the title of commandeur de la Légion d'honneur by Prime Minister François Fillon at Hôtel Matignon, the official residence of France's Prime Minister.

 In January 2012, the Klarsfelds, along with prominent French-Armenian singer Charles Aznavour, director Robert Guédiguian, and philosophers Bernard-Henri Lévy and Michel Onfray, signed an appeal to the French Parliament to ratify a bill to establish penalties for people who deny the Armenian genocide.

-In July 2018, the Klarsfelds were profiled at length on CNN, which noted their swing away from Nazi hunting to a more-general push for social justice in opposition to the modern right.
-Today, they fight for human life, freedom, and social protection.
+After six decades, the Klarsfelds were noted for their swing away from Nazi hunting to a more-general push for social justice (fight for human life, freedom, and social protection) in opposition to the modern right and neo-fascism.

+In 2022, Klarsfeld co-signed an article in Libération headlined "No to Le Pen, daughter of racism and antisemitism".
+In an interview to La Stampa ahead of the 2024 French legislative election, Klarsfeld stated that both he and his wife had voted for Emmanuel Macron to stop the far-right party of Marine Le Pen in 2017 and 2022 but that, while he would keep voting for Macron's party in the first round, he would vote for Le Pen and the National Rally, a party founded by former members of the collaborationist Vichy regime, against the left-wing alliance, the New Popular Front, which condemned the 2023 Hamas-led attack on Israel.
+He argued that the National Rally was no longer a far-right party but a populist group that supports Jews and Israel, and claimed that the New Popular Front was dominated by La France Insoumise and Jean-Luc Mélenchon; he claimed that the radical left had moved to antisemitism and anti-Zionism, and that this represented "a danger", saying that Mélenchon was antisemitic and against Israel, and that he was "sure of this".
+In a June 2024 La Chaîne Info interview, Klarsfeld confirmed that he had made up his mind if he were forced to choose between the two, saying: "The National Rally supports the Jews, supports the State of Israel, and it's quite normal given the activity I've had over the past 60 years, that between an antisemitic party and a pro-Jewish party, I'll vote for the pro-Jewish one."
+In response, an article published by Le Monde headlined "Serge Klarsfeld short-circuits history to turn it upside-down", written by academic Michèle Cohen-Halimi, author Francis Cohen, and movie director Leopold von Verschuer, called his "unexpected legitimization of the National Rally" a betrayal of the victims of the Nazis that his own research had uncovered, asking "Is it enough for the National Rally to no longer call itself anti-Semitic to no longer be anti-Semitic?".